ChrisThrasher/timecard/README.md

 reading: 60 minutes
 ```

-If multiple chunks of time were spent on one activity, then simply include whenever the additional chunks happening.
-Expanding on our previous example, lets add two more chunks for eating lunch and reading again.
+If multiple chunks of time were spent on one activity, then include the additional chunks using the same label.
+Expanding on our previous example, lets add two more chunks for eating lunch and reading some more.

 `$ ./build/timecard 0800 gardening 1000 reading 1100 lunch 1230 reading 1400`